 Lavender water is a wonderful infused lavender drink and a great fragrant herb to use in drinks and recipes.
-Lavender is very fragrant and delicious when it is used in the right proportions in your food and drinks and this easy lavender infused water will convince you of that.
+Lavender is very fragrant and delicious when it is used in the right proportions in your food and drinks and this easy lavender infused water recipe will convince you of that once you try it.

 This lavender water recipe is easy to make and a perfectly balanced infused lavender water since it is not too strong and not too weak.
 Then end result is amazing and it almost lends a slight sugar cookie flavor to whatever it is added to.